 Workshops and programs are also available for gifted children in schools.
 This includes consultation with staff, parent workshops and workshops on social/emotional needs for middle school and high school students.

-If you are interested in learning more about Gifted Challenges Educational Consultation Services, please contact me directly to see if these services are the right approach for you.
+If you are interested in learning more about Life Coaching or Gifted Challenges Educational Consultation Services, please contact me directly to see if these services are the right approach for you.

 Also, more information about social and emotional aspects of giftedness, parenting concerns and advocacy can be found on my blog, Gifted Challenges.